Revamping GoDaddy’s Domain Ownership Protection

 Structural decisions are design decisions

-The best design work I did wasn't just on the screen, it was moving the Activity Log to domain level, which made every expansion that followed architecturally possible.
+The best design decision was moving the Activity Log to domain level, which made every expansion of DOP features that followed architecturally possible.

 03